(Corrects combined capacity of Lynas and Molycorp to 60,000

 vehicles, and energy efficient light bulbs by early 2012.

-But more than two years later it has yet to hit stage 1
+But more than two years later it has yet to hit a stage one

-capacity of 11,000 tonnes a year, racked by opposition to the
+capacity of 11,000 tonnes a year, stalled by opposition to the

-project on environmental grounds and by technical problems.
-Once
+project on environmental grounds and technical problems.
+Once it

-it reaches that rate, Lynas will be cash flow positive, CEO
+reaches that rate, Lynas will be cash flow positive, CEO Amanda

 "We have an opportunity here to take something and be

-Lynas is being shored up by the Japanese, who have been
+Lynas is being shored up by the Japanese, who have looked

 Trading house Sojitz Corp and state-run Japan Oil,